-The play-offs will determine the final four places at UEFA EURO 2020; here's how they look right now.
+The play-offs will determine the final four places at UEFA EURO 2020; here's how they will be decided.

 Article top media content

-The 16 UEFA Nations League group winners are all guaranteed at least a UEFA EURO 2020 play-off place, with each League destined to form its own play-off path.
-However, the exact composition will depend on how the teams perform during the ongoing European Qualifiers.
+The 16 UEFA Nations League group winners were all guaranteed at least a UEFA EURO 2020 play-off place, with each League forming its own play-off path.
+However, the exact composition depended on how the teams performed during the European Qualifiers.

-On the basis of the current European Qualifiers standings, the following teams would be involved in the play-offs (teams in bold confirmed):
+On the basis of the final European Qualifiers standings, the following teams are involved in the play-offs

 That leaves four EURO places to be determined via the play-offs.
-In theory, the four group winners will contest each League's own play-offs.
+In theory, the four group winners would contest each League's own play-offs.